Battle of Cassano (1799): Lecco

 and left Bagration to finish the job, which he had begun so successfully.
 The arriving battalion stopped the detour movement of the French; soon 2 battalions approached with the head of the division, Povalo-Shveikovsky, and the city was again occupied by the Russians; the French cavalry, crashing into the Russian column, was slaughtered.
 Meanwhile, the French, standing on the right bank of the Adda, began to cross in boats between Olginate and Brivio, to the rear of the Russian troops.
 Due to the difficulty of moving along the gorge road, the Russian artillery was left under the cover of a battalion (Baranovsky); the artillery met the French troops, and General Shveikovsky himself rushed there; the French were overwhelmed.
 The battle lasted 12 hours, from 8 am to 8 pm.
 The French fought hard, but left 100 prisoners behind, the number of killed and wounded is unknown; the Russians lost 385 men KIA or WIA; Bagration was among the wounded.
 It was impossible to start the crossing on the same day.
-However, the Russians managed to seize the bridgehead, as well as the town of Lecco.
+However, the Russians managed to seize the bridgehead, as well as the town of Lecco; although Alexander Mikaberidze notes that Bagration took the city, but did not "secure the crossing".
 If counting Lecco and Olginate–Brivio, then a total of 6 battalions and 4 squadrons (which belonged to Sérurier's division) were involved on the French side.

 Meantime, Vukassovich approached Brivio, which was very weakly occupied, beginning to arrange a crossing, and therefore the Russians moved away from Lecco, settling down for the night between Lecco and Brivio.
 Waiting for a report on the outcome of the battle on the right flank, Suvorov postponed the crossing at San Gervasio until the night of April 27.
 In all, 4,993 Russians including approached reinforcements, and 5,000 French participated in this clash.

 Eventually the French withdrew on rafts northwards from Lecco territory (night of 27–28 April), knowing that Adda had already been forced by the Allies elsewhere and that the road behind them would soon be cut off.